 Carbon filtration, ionization & ozone are highly effective odor controllers.
 Filtration removes dander, hair, spores & pollen.
 All methods have benefits and detriments.

 Proprietary deep cleaning of the areas, then surfaces are prepared for treatment of an application of MS360 coating system.
-This coating system will prevent parvo, bacteria, pathogens, odors and mold for one year.
-During the year, MicroShield 360 will actively monitor the areas at the facility.
+This coating system will prevent foul odors, mold growth and bacteria from adhering to treated surfaces for a long period of time.